Silver Bowl Preview, Tips, Runners & Trends

 ALSO READ

 How competitive is the Silver Bowl market?
-When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2012 when the race had an over-round of 112%.
-The race in 2014 was a race that was most in the bookie's favour with an over-round of 131%, whilst on average over the last 20 renewals of the Silver Bowl, the over-round has been 121%, which means the bookie expects to pay out £100 for every £121 which is bet.
+When looking at the over-rounds for the last 20 renewals, the most competitive market was in 2012, when the race had an over-round of 112%.
+The race in 2014 was a race that was most in the bookie's favour with an over-round of 131%, whilst on average over the last 20 renewals of the Silver Bowl, the over-round has been 122%, which means the bookie expects to pay out Β£100 for every Β£122 which is bet.

 These are the top three quickest-run Silver Bowl races over the last 20 renewals:

 Looking at the future form, is the winner worth following next time out?
-Over the past 20 renewals, if you had followed the winner of the Silver Bowl next time out, then you would have backed a total of 1 winner.
-Backing all 18 runners who have been out since their win at SP next time out would have returned an LSP of -9.00.
-Ahead of the 2026 Silver Bowl, why not head over to the racing predictions for tips on other races today?
+Over the past 20 renewals, if you had followed the winner of the Silver Bowl next time out, then you would have backed a total of 2 winners.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -4.50.
+Whilst we wait for the 2027 Silver Bowl, remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

 What the expert says...

-Between 2009-22, every winner of this race with the exception of one (2012) went on to run in the Britannia Stakes at Royal Ascot next time out, Sagramor (2011) is the only runner to go on to win that race, in fact, eight of those finished 10th or worse!
+Between 2009 and 2025, every winner of this race, except for three (2012, 2023 & 2024), went on to run in the Britannia Stakes at Royal Ascot next time out.
+Sagramor (2011) is the only runner to go on to win that race; in fact, nine of those finished 10th or worse!

 Andy Powell - Horse Racing Betting Expert - OLBG.com